Northern Ireland police respond to three security alerts, days after car bomb

 There was a large bang and black smoke from the first van after an army bomb disposal robot entered.
 Police said the van had been hijacked by three masked men who threw an object in the back before abandoning it on a residential street.

 A Royal Mail postal van was hijacked nearby later on Monday by four masked men, one of whom was reported to have a gun, police said.
-A third vehicle, which photographs tweeted by local reporters identified as an Asda delivery van, was abandoned in another part of the city a few hours later.
+A third vehicle, which a Reuters witness identified as an Asda supermarket delivery van, was abandoned in another part of the city a few hours later.

 Officers evacuated homes and cordoned off both areas as they inspected the vehicles.
 There had also been an attempted hijacking of a local bus elsewhere, they said.